-A second and much larger school of thought concerning noninformative priors is the "operationalist" school: a noninformative prior is good if it yields answers that are deemed to be reasonably objective by most statisticians.
+This leads to the second school of thought concerning noninformative priors, the "operationalist" school: a noninformative prior is good if it yields answers that are deemed to be reasonably objective by most statisticians.
 Often there is even a frequentist component to this validation of the noninformative prior, showing that the resulting Bayes procedures have good frequentist properties.